 As mentioned earlier storyboards are great for planning your story.
 However, they are not-so-great at idea generation or idea development.
 For this reason, it is important to have your idea clearly mapped out before using your storyboard template.

 For example, you have an idea of ninja cats who steal food from their neighbour’s house at night.
 The first step to defining this idea is brainstorming (see image below):

 Brainstorming is the part where you quickly jot as many ideas as you can down on a piece of paper.
 It is important not to worry about whether your ideas make sense or not, as later on you can remove any bits that don’t make sense.

 At this point you may be able to visualise how the story may flow, what the main characters may look like, even how the story is going to start or end.
 This is a sign that your story is slowly coming to life.

 The next step is to use your brainstorm to list the key events of your story.
 You can put these events in the order you want them to happen.
-On the left, you can see the key events in the ninja cat example.
+Below, you can see the key events in the ninja cat example.

 Now it’s time to use the storyboard template, click here to download it.
 You can print as many copies as you like to suit the length of your story.

 For each event you listed previously you can draw a simple and quick drawing of it in the boxes provided in the template, with a short description of what that scene is about (see example below).

 Once you are done you can ask an adult to cut around each of these scenes, so you can rearrange them until you are happy with how your story flows (if you’re not happy – you can always add or remove scenes) or you can leave the scenes as they are!
 Looking at your scenes may inspire you to make a sequel to your story or to make your current story longer.

 Now you know how to use your storyboard template.
 The question on your mind might be, what makes a good storyboard?